Nikon D7100 vs Leica Q Typ 116

-The Nikon D7100 and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in February 2013 and June 2015.
+The Nikon D7100 and the Leica Q (Typ 116) are two enthusiast cameras that were officially introduced, respectively, in February 2013 and June 2015.
 The D7100 is a DSLR, while the Q Typ 116 is a fixed lens compact.
 The cameras are based on an APS-C (D7100) and a full frame (Q Typ 116) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D7100 vs Leica Q Typ 116

 An illustration of the physical size and weight of the Nikon D7100 and the Leica Q Typ 116 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D7100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (29 percent) than the Nikon D7100.
 It is worth mentioning in this context that the D7100 is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.